pangzike/Multithreading-TSNE/README.md

 > Similarly, set $q_{i|i}$=0

-If the dimension reduction effect is good, and the local features remain intact, then $p_ {i∣j}$=$q_ {i|j} $, so we optimize the distance KL divergence between two distributions, so the objective function is as follows:
+If the dimension reduction effect is good, and the local features remain intact, then $p_ {i∣j}$=$q_ {i|j}$, so we optimize the distance KL divergence between two distributions, so the objective function is as follows:

 $$